3 Ways Data Leads to Better Investment Deals in Technology

-3 Ways Data Can Lead to a Better Investment Deal
+Data Can Lead to a Better Investment Deal in 3 Ways:

-1. Who wrote this code?
+Who wrote this code?
 Version control systems like git hold all the data about who wrote what code.
-When you plot this data you see contributions at an individual level that open questions and contractual clauses with significant impact on a deal.
+When you plot this data, you see contributions at an individual level that open questions and contractual clauses with significant impact on a deal.

-3. What is the technical debt?
+What is the technical debt?
 Developers deliver software faster by leaving issues behind to be solved later.
-This “debt” makes it harder to develop and maintain a software, slowing teams down, and causing bugs.
-Code data can show how much of a software needs rebuilding and how fast new products can be delivered.
+This “debt” makes it harder to develop and maintain the software, slowing teams down, and causing bugs.
+Code data can show how much of the software needs rebuilding and how fast new products can be delivered.

-For a case of how data can provide surprising insights, check our IBM – Red Hat software due diligence report.
+For a case on how data can provide surprising insights, check our IBM – Red Hat software due diligence report.